Skip to contents

 keep_species_column

-Logical; when species_col is not NULL, keep the species ID column after setting row names (default TRUE).
-Ignored if species_col = NULL.
+Logical; if TRUE and species_col is not NULL, retain the species identifier column after setting row names.

 seed

-NULL or integer; optional RNG seed for reproducibility.
+NULL or integer; optional random seed for reproducibility.

 Value

-A data.frame of simulated invaders.
-Row names are the invader IDs.
-If species_col is not NULL and keep_species_column = TRUE, that column will contain the same IDs as the row names.
+A data frame of simulated invader traits.
+Row names correspond to invader identifiers.
+If species_col is not NULL and keep_species_column = TRUE, the species identifier column contains the same identifiers.

 Details

-Species identifiers.
-Supply species IDs in a dedicated column via species_col, or set species_col = NULL to use row.names(resident_traits) as the species IDs.
-In both cases, newly simulated invaders receive fresh, unique IDs (inv_prefix1, inv_prefix2, …), which become the row names of the returned data.frame.
-When species_col is not NULL, the same IDs are also stored in that column (unless keep_species_column = FALSE).
+Species identifiers Species identifiers can be supplied via a dedicated column specified by species_col, or taken from the row names of resident_traits when species_col = NULL.
+Newly simulated invaders receive fresh, unique identifiers constructed from inv_prefix, which become the row names of the returned data frame.
+When species_col is not NULL, the same identifiers are also stored in that column unless keep_species_column = FALSE.

-Trait selection.
-If trait_cols is NULL, all columns except species_col (when present) are considered traits.
+Trait selection If trait_cols is NULL, all columns except species_col (when present) are treated as traits.
 Otherwise, only the intersection of trait_cols and existing column names is used.

-ID collisions.
-If any proposed invader IDs would collide with existing resident IDs, they are made unique using make.unique.
+Identifier collisions If proposed invader identifiers collide with existing resident identifiers, they are made unique using make.unique.

 Examples